giampaolo/pyftpdlib/docs/api.rst

 .. class:: pyftpdlib.servers.FTPServer(address_or_socket, handler, ioloop=None, backlog=100)

-  Creates a socket listening on *address* (an ``(host, port)`` tuple) or a pre- existing socket object, dispatching the requests to *handler* (typically :class:`pyftpdlib.handlers.FTPHandler` class).
+  Creates a socket listening on *address* (an ``(host, port)`` tuple) or a pre-existing socket object, dispatching the requests to *handler* (typically :class:`pyftpdlib.handlers.FTPHandler` class).
 Also, starts the asynchronous IO loop. *backlog* is the maximum number of queued connections passed to `socket.listen() <http://docs.python.org/library/socket.html#socket.socket.listen>`_.